 Here’s how Nancy Isime is nailing business casual outfits…

 #1.
 Bold colors

-Stand out from the crown with bold colors as they instantly put the spotlight on you.
+Stand out from the crowd with bold colors as they instantly put the spotlight on you.
 Whether in dresses or two piece, bold colors are the way to make an unforgettable statement.
-Like Nancy Isime, accessorize with gold and silver toned shoes and bags for an extra pop.
+Like Nancy Isime, accessorize with gold and silver-toned shoes and bags for an extra pop.

 #2.
 Effortless denims

-It’s summer and denims are always right.
+It’s summer and denim is always right.
 Work them into your casual workwear ensemble by combining them with simple or edgy tops.
 If simple is the route you decide to take, throw on a simple white shirt like Nancy Isime, otherwise, ump your creative genius with contrasting, yet complementing colored tops.
 There is no limit to how creative you can go with business casual workwear.

 #3.
 Whites and nudes

 Crisp, clean and defined are a few words that best describe the effect of whites and nudes in your business casual workwear.
 These color tones command an air of refinement and instantly makes you look formal, but not too serious.
 The perfect vibe if you ask me.

 From sheer to puffy sleeves and stunning patterns, a statement blouse easily brings a workwear look together.
 It is perfect for those inevitable occasions when you are exhausted, but would hate for your outfit to look it.
 However, you should keep this in check as you don’t want to appear too forceful!

 Tip: Stylishly pair a sheer blouse with matching or contrasting colored camisole.